-Note If someone else is using the VisiBroker Console to change or create a connection profile that is associated with the same Session Manager Configuration Server that you are trying to shut down, the Session Manager Configuration Server will finish the work and then will shut down.
+If someone else is using the VisiBroker Console to change or create a connection profile that is associated with the same Session Manager Configuration Server that you are trying to shut down, the Session Manager Configuration Server will finish the work and then will shut down.

-See "vshutdown" on page 184 for more information on the vshutdown command.
+See "vshutdown" for more information on the vshutdown command.